squarism/squarism.github.io/_posts/2021-10-15-things-that-draw-themselves.markdown

 end
 ```

 And then you can test or create your CLI runner in isolation.
 The CLI runner's job isn't to print or render but to call commands.
 This is easy to test and write.
+What you are really doing is moving IO to the edges.
+It's confusing to have draw and print methods, you can name them whatever you want; maybe run and render would be more clear.
+The point here is about making a method with the data representation and then having the IO (puts) in a method by itself so we don't have to deal with `STDOUT`.
+Pushing I/O to the edges is really the point of my post [don't test code you don't own](http://squarism.com/2021/08/13/dont-test-code-you-dont-own/).

 Things that draw themselves end up being very clean objects.
 If you are in a functional language, you will still have modules.
 Modules can be organized in the same way.
 When you think about things drawing themselves, you are making clear lines of responsibility which will help you.